HassanHI3/advanced-k8-labs/README.md

 This repository provisions a complete, opinionated Kubernetes platform on AWS.
 Infrastructure is defined in **Terraform**, in-cluster platform tooling is installed via **Helm**, and application workloads are continuously delivered through **Argo CD**.
 TLS certificates and DNS records are issued and reconciled automatically — push to Git, get a working HTTPS endpoint.

-> [!NOTE]
-> This is a learning / portfolio project intended to demonstrate production-style patterns.
-Review IAM scopes and resource sizing before using in a real environment.

 ---

 ## 🏗 Architecture